Nadavlistingsync/Xeinst-AI-Agent-Marketplace/docs/environment.md

 ### Authentication
 1. Generate a secure random string for `NEXTAUTH_SECRET`
 2. Set `NEXTAUTH_URL` to your application's URL

-### GitHub OAuth
-1. Go to GitHub Developer Settings
-2. Create a new OAuth application
-3. Set the callback URL to `{NEXTAUTH_URL}/api/auth/callback/github`
-4. Copy the Client ID and Client Secret

 ### Sentry
 1. Create a Sentry account